Binary classification: The eight basic ratios

 In diagnostic testing, the main ratios used are the true column ratios – true positive rate and true negative rate – where they are known as sensitivity and specificity.
 In informational retrieval, the main ratios are the true positive ratios (row and column) – positive predictive value and true positive rate – where they are known as precision and recall.

+Cullerne Bown has suggested a flow chart for determining which pair of indicators should be used when.
+Otherwise, there is no general rule for deciding.
+There is also no general agreement on how the pair of indicators should be used to decide on concrete questions, such as when to prefer one classifier over another.

 One can take ratios of a complementary pair of ratios, yielding four likelihood ratios (two column ratio of ratios, two row ratio of ratios).
 This is primarily done for the column (condition) ratios, yielding likelihood ratios in diagnostic testing.
 Taking the ratio of one of these groups of ratios yields a final ratio, the diagnostic odds ratio (DOR).
 This can also be defined directly as (TP×TN)/(FP×FN) = (TP/FN)/(FP/TN); this has a useful interpretation – as an odds ratio – and is prevalence-independent.

+Other metrics

 There are a number of other metrics, most simply the accuracy or Fraction Correct (FC), which measures the fraction of all instances that are correctly categorized; the complement is the Fraction Incorrect (FiC).
 The F-score combines precision and recall into one number via a choice of weighing, most simply equal weighing, as the balanced F-score (F1 score).
 Some metrics come from regression coefficients: the markedness and the informedness, and their geometric mean, the Matthews correlation coefficient.
 Other metrics include Youden's J statistic, the uncertainty coefficient, the phi coefficient, and Cohen's kappa.